 The Google logo with its simple, stylish fonts is one of the world’s most highly recognized logos.
 Google has remained true to its original logo, just simplified it still further by removing the drop shadow and making it lighter and brighter to accommodate various icon changes and changes on its website.

-Whoever thought that an online auction store would revolutionize the world marketplace?
-Ebay with its striking and distinctive logo speaks of innovation and appeals to all kinds of buyers and at different age-levels with a huge range of online offerings.
+Whoever thought that an online auction store would revolutionize the world marketplace? eBay with its striking and distinctive logo speaks of innovation and appeals to all kinds of buyers at different age-levels with a huge range of online offerings.

-The Joomla logo is symbolic of a networked open source CMS community that puts power in the hands of the users.
-With colorful ‘J’s and people interlocking, Joomla provides a universally likeable logo.
+The Joomla logo is symbolic of a networked open-source CMS community that puts the power in the hands of the users.
+With colorful ‘J’s and people interlocking, Joomla provides a universally likable logo.

 Avoid clutter.
 Let one concept stand out and imprint itself in your customer’s mind.